 Praise Yahweh, none of the Catholic teaching stuck.
-As a boy, I was much more interested in hunting and fishing than in anything the priests or nuns had to say.
+As a boy, I was much more interested in hunting and fishing than in anything the priests or nuns had to offer.
 The only thing I recall about those formative grade school years is the day my best friend and I beat the tar out of the school bully and got into trouble with the nuns.
-There’s not much I remember about my early years in public education either, but, regrettably, more stuck from my years in public schools than did from Catholicism – not so much from the academics as from those whom I fell in with during my junior high and high school days.
+There’s not much I remember about my early years in public education either, but, regrettably, more stuck from my years in public schools—not so much from the academics as from those whom I fell in with during my junior and senior high school days.

 Left to myself, I probably would not have been a “bad” kid, but I took up with a neighbor who did not have any compunction about stealing and other illicit activities and, of course, what he did, I did as well (1 Corinthians 15:33).
 The most ironic part about our relationship was that, although he was usually the instigator of our scandalous activities, he had more (as little as it may have been) regard for God than I did.
 I recall him being alarmed at the fact that I would unabashedly place my hand on a Bible and swear I was telling the truth when we both knew I was lying.
 During those teenage years, God was not even a passing thought in my mind.

-After graduating from high school in 1973, I entered my first professional rodeo in Estes Park, Colorado.
-En route to Estes Park, something occurred that forever changed my life.
+Upon graduating from high school in 1973, I joined the Professional Rodeo Cowboys Association (PRCA).
+En route to a rodeo in Estes Park, Colorado, something occurred that forever changed my life.
 Four of us (a bareback rider, another bull rider, his wife, and I) were riding in a Ford pickup.
 About halfway between Ft.
 Collins and Loveland, Colorado, we hit another car head-on.
 Two of the four people in the other vehicle were killed.
-Because of where I was sitting, with my left foot on the hump where the stick shift attached to the floor board, I fared the worst in our vehicle.
+Because of where I was sitting, with my left foot on the hump where the stick shift attaches to the floor board, I fared the worst in our vehicle.
 When I looked down at my left leg, my foot was facing backwards, from just above my knee down.
 My back was broken as well.

-But something else stands out even more from this incident.
+But something else far more important stands out from this incident.
 Because of the way she was acting, I thought my bull riding buddy’s wife was dying.
-After someone untangled us from the crumpled and twisted steel and laid us out on the road to wait for the ambulances, I looked up into the sky and prayed, on her behalf, the simple prayer (where it came from I do not know) “God help us!”
+After someone untangled us from the crumpled and twisted steel and laid us out on the road to wait for the ambulances, I looked up into the sky and, on her behalf, prayed the simple prayer (where it came from I do not know), “God help us!”
 From that moment on, my life has never been the same.

-As a result of the wreck (in truth it was the result of that prayer), several months later, before I was fully recovered from my injuries, a family friend who was foreman of a nearby ranch, offered to hire me, increasing my wage as I increased my output.
+As a result of the wreck (in truth it was the result of that prayer and having already been called by God), several months later, before I was fully recovered from my injuries, a family friend who was foreman of a nearby ranch, offered to hire me, increasing my wage as I increased my output.

 In between outings, back at the small trailer where we warmed up with large amounts of coffee, this man shared the Word of God with me and talked about my need to surrender my life to Christ as Lord and Savior.
 Initially, I wanted nothing to do with what he was saying.
-During the next two or three weeks, I remember driving to work and telling myself, out loud, that I did not want to listen to this guy.
+During the next two or three weeks, I drove to work and told myself that I did not want to listen to this guy.
 Yet, every night thereafter, something within me told me I desperately needed to hear what he could share, and, in spite of myself, I initiated the questions that generated our all-night biblical discussions.

-Finally, I came to realize how desperately I needed Christ, His blood-atoning sacrifice, and resurrection as my own.
-Convicted of my sins and need for forgiveness, I finally asked my friend what I needed to do to secure my salvation in Christ – a question asked three times in the New Testament, Acts 2:37, 16:30, and 22:10.
-Regrettably, he did not provide me the answer (in its entirety) found in all of these passages.
-His answer, typical of modern “Christianity,” was that the only thing I needed to do was to believe in Christ and ask him into my heart (the latter of which can be found nowhere in the Bible).
-At the time, knowing nothing else and having no reason not to trust my friend, one morning as I left work, I pulled to the side of a dirt road, rolled down the window of my pickup, looked into the starry sky, and asked Jesus to come into my heart.
+Finally, I came to realize how desperately I needed Christ, His blood-atoning sacrifice, and His resurrection as my own.
+Convicted of my sins and need for forgiveness, I finally asked my friend what I needed to do to secure my salvation in Christ—a question asked three times in the New Testament, Acts 2:37, 16:30, and 22:10.
+Regrettably, he did not provide me the answer (in its entirety) found in all three of these passages.
+His answer, typical of contemporary “Christianity,” was that the only thing I needed to do was believe in Christ and ask him into my heart (the latter of which can be found nowhere in the Bible).
+At the time, knowing nothing else and having no reason to distrust my co-worker, one morning as I left work, I pulled to the side of a dirt road, rolled down the window of my pickup, looked into the starry sky, and asked Jesus to come into my heart.